MicroEJ/docs/VEEPortingGuide/mock.rst

 The Mock Framework provides some widgets to manipulate properties.

-Interacting with the widget modifies the underlying property, and in the contrary, updating the property value modifies the state of the widget.
+Interacting with the widget modifies the underlying property, and similarly, updating the property value modifies the state of the widget.

 - ``CheckBox``: sets the value of a ``BooleanProperty``.
 The property is set to ``true`` when the box is checked, and ``false`` otherwise.
 - ``NumberSlider``: sets a value of a ``NumberProperty`` between the bounds defined by the property.
 The bounds and the position of the slider are automatically updated with the property.